madcodemonkey/CsvConverter/README.md

 # CsvConverter

+** BETA WARNING...This project is still undergoing changes **
+I should be done with most basic changes by the end of the week (February 23rd).

 A simple .NET library for writing and reading CSV files using a List of T as the input or received output of the operation.

 Follow these links to learn more about a specific topic: